gmecc/micropython-mela/docs/source/board.rst

 The board can be powered from a USB connectors with a voltage of 5 volts.

-For more information see the MELA-board datasheet: https://github.com/gmecc/mela/blob/main/images/board-env.jpg
+For more information see the Mela-PLC datasheet: https://github.com/gmecc/mela/blob/main/images/board-env.jpg

 MicroPython is implemented on top of the ESP-IDF, Espressif’s development framework for the ESP32.